 Pike County, Kentucky

-Pike County was established on December 19, 1821 from Floyd County.
-Currently the county was named in honor of Zebulon Pike (1779–1813), western explorer and discoverer of Pike's Peak.
+Pike County was created on December 19, 1821 from Floyd County.

 You can search online for Pike County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or you can download an application for Birth Certificate, Marriage / Divorce Certificate or Death Certificates to mail.

-Genealogist frequently fail to notice the advantages of Pike County court, probate, and land files as a useful resource of genealogical information and facts.
-Buried away in Kentucky courthouses and archives just about everywhere tend to be the dreams and frustrations of the many Kentucky citizens.
+Researchers frequently overlook the great importance of Pike County court, probate, and land records data as a useful resource of ancestry and genealogy information.
+Buried away in Kentucky courthouses and archives everywhere are the ambitions and frustrations of countless Kentucky residents.

-The odds are great that your chosen ancestors have left a detailed record of at least a number of facets of their lives in the Pike County court records.
-Even if your forefathers is not brought up in a Court case, take into consideration all of the other methods which may have lead to her or him to appear in court records.
+The possibilities are excellent that your forefathers have left a comprehensive document of at least a number of facets of their lives in the Pike County court records.
+Even if your forebears is not referred to in a Court case, contemplate all of the other procedures that could have lead to him or her to appear in court records.
+See Also Kentucky Corthouse Records Research Guide.

 - Address: Main St., Pikeville, KY, 41501